lsst-sqre/sqr-086/index.md

 ### Publishing link inventories from Sphinx documentation

-By integrating with the Sphinx domains API, the inventory of all Rubin documentation entities, like data release tables and columns, is automatically part of the Intersphinx object inventory.
+By integrating with the Sphinx domains API, the inventory of all Rubin documentation entities, like data release tables and columns, is automatically part of the [Intersphinx][intersphinx] object inventory.
 Intersphinx publishes this inventory as a file (`objects.inv`) that is hosted alongside the HTML documentation site.
 Although the `objects.inv` format is somewhat opaque, Sphinx provides a Python API for reading it.
 We will use that API in the [Ook link service](#ook-link-service).